zalohcin/eyes.sdk.javascript1/README.md

 * Returns a promise to an object with the following functions:

 * `checkWindow(...)`: creates a "step" that checks the window according to the baseline.
-Note that this function will not fail, and you need to call `waitForTestResults` to wait for the failure or success of a batch of steps in the test.
+Note that this function will not fail, and you need to `await` the promises returned from `close()` to wait for the failure or success of a batch of steps in the test.
 * `close()`: async closes the test (or series of tests) created by `openEyes`.
 * `abort()`: if you want to abort this test (or series of tests).
 Async.